Jolak5/kanban-copy/leaderboard/lessons/json.md

 ### Working with JSON

 JSON is not JavaScript.
 While it seems like a JavaScript object, it is plain text that merely uses JavaScript Object notation (syntax).
+Because of that:
+- if you need to convert JSON string to JavaScript object you need to use the `JSON.parse()` method
-Because of that, you have to convert JSON from plain text to JavaScript using the `JSON.parse()` method, and from objects to text using the `JSON.stringify()` method.
+- if you need to convert a JavaScript object to JSON string you need to use the `JSON.stringify()` method.

 To learn more about JSON, read the following guide from MDN:

 - [Working with JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON)